sidwellr/schotter/schotter4.md

-# Schotter4a: Animate the squares (egui version)
+# Schotter4: Animate the squares

-For schotter4a, we'll animate the squares, making them move and rotate over time.
+For schotter4, we'll animate the squares, making them move and rotate over time.
 We want the changes to be smooth, so we need to move and rotate the squares just a bit each iteration.
-(This version is the same as schotter4 except continuing schotter3a using egui for the control panel.)

 There are several ways to do the animation; here is the strategy we'll use here: We'll keep the existing fields of the Stone struct (x, y, x_offset, y_offset, and rotation) to mean the current state of the stone.
 The view() function can then remain exactly the same.
 To animate the squares, we'll add some velocity fields: x_velocity, y_velocity, and rot_velocity, and add the values of these fields to x_offset, y_offset, and rotation in the update function to move and rotate the square.
 We'll also add a counter named cycles to count down the number of times to use these velocity values; we'll change them when it reaches 0.

-So here's the augmented Stone struct:
+As before, we create a new project in our Rust workspace with the command `cargo new schotter4`, and add the same nannou dependency as schotter3: `nannou = { workspace = true, features = ["egui"] }`.
+Then copy the schotter3 main.rs file to schotter4.

+We need to augment the Stone struct with the new fields:

 ```
 struct Stone {